robmasocco/mrl/Tic_Tac_Toe/ideas.md

 - Each cell can be filled with None, X or O, numerically represented with 0, 1 and 2.
 - Number of possible boards = 3^9 = 19683.
 - Many boards aren't possible:
-    - Number of X is strictly less than that of O.
+    - Number of Xs is strictly less than that of Os.
-    - Number of X minus number of O is strictly greater than 1.
+    - Number of Xs minus number of Os is strictly less than 0 or strictly greater than 1.
 - Many boards are equal:
     - Rotations of 90 degree.
-- Next player to play: if the number of Xs minus the number of Os is equal to 0 is the first
+- Next player to play: if the number of Xs minus the number of Os is equal to 0 is the X player's turn, else if it's 1 is the O player's turn, else not valid board.
 - Termianl states:
     - Three Xs or Os in a horizontal, vertical or diagonal row (8 possibilities).
     - The board is full and no winner, it's a draw.